mr-world-wide/td-mathematica-api/README.md

 # td-mathamatica-api
-A basic project to allow data from TD to be imported into a Mathematica notebook.
+A basic project to allow live pricing data from TD Ameritrade API to be imported into a Mathematica notebook.

 # Some benefits of TD's API
 I was able to sign up for both a DTD brokerage account and developer portal in a few hours.
 There was no real paper work to fill out.